 The board of directors’ proposal for dividends is set out in the directors’ report and in the statement of changes in equity.

-The amendments must be applied to transactions for which the acquisition date is on or after the first the beginning of the first annual reporting period beginning on or after 1 January 2020.
-Early application is permitted.
+The amendments must be applied retrospectively and are effective for annual periods beginning on or after 1 January 2023.
 The Group does not intend to early adopt the amendments.

 It is not expected that the amendments will have significant effects for the group.

-The changes are effective for annual periods beginning on or after 1 January 2020, but companies can decide to apply them earlier.
+The amendment is effective for annual periods beginning on or after 1 January 2022, but earlier application is permitted if, at the same time or earlier, an entity also applies all of the amendments contained in the Amendments to References to the Conceptual Framework in IFRS Standards (March 2018).
 The Group does not intend to early adopt the amendments.

 It is not expected that the amendments will have significant effects for the group.